 Paul wrote to the Colossian church that every time he thought of them, he was grateful for them and he prayed for them.
-It’s the Gratitude Cycle: being thankful for someone prompts prayers for them, and those prayers make us even more grateful for them, which fires up the Gratitude Cycle all over again.
+This is The Gratitude Cycle: being thankful for someone prompts prayers for them, and those prayers make us even more grateful for them, which fires up the Gratitude Cycle all over again.

-(4) With gratitude for them — maybe even with gratitude for who they could be: God’s holy people.
+…with gratitude for them—especially with gratitude for who they were: God’s holy people.

-It’s the time of year for us to be full of thanks, so make sure you are full of thanks for the people God has placed in your life.
+Any time is a good time for us to be full of thanks, so make sure you are full of thanks for the people God has placed in your life.
 And when you feel thankful for them, be sure you are prayerful for them too.